-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2005-2006 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2006-2007 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 FIRST- YEAR UNDERGRADUATES

-PRIVATE INSTITUTIONS:
+PRIVATE INSTITUTIONS

+Tuition :

+PUBLIC INSTITUTIONS

+Tuition : 3,892 3,820

-PUBLIC INSTITUTIONS: In-district: 3,638 3,638
+In-district:

+PUBLIC INSTITUTIONS

 In-state (out-of-district)

-Out-of-state: 17,980 17,980
+PUBLIC INSTITUTIONS Out-of-state: 19,238 18,880

-NONRESIDENT ALIENS:
+NONRESIDENT ALIENS Tuition :

-REQUIRED FEES: 1,010 1,010
+REQUIRED FEES: 1,034 1,034

-ROOM AND BOARD: 6,526 6,526
+ROOM AND BOARD: (on-campus) 7,094 7,094

-(on-campus) 0,520 0,520

-ROOM ONLY:
+ROOM ONLY: (on-campus) 4,192 4,192

-(on-campus)

-BOARD ONLY:

-(on-campus meal plan)
+BOARD ONLY: (on-campus meal plan) 2,902 2,902

+Comprehensive tuition/room/board fee:

+Other:

-Comprehensive tuition/room/board fee: Other: G2.
-Number of credits per term a student can take for the stated full-time tuition 12 minimum, 21 maximum G3.
+G2.
+Number of credits per term a student can take for the stated full-time tuition

+Minimum Maximum 12 21

+G3.
 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+No

-No G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly: N/A G5.
+G4.
+If tuition and fees vary by undergraduate instructional program, describe briefly:

+G5.
 Provide the estimated expenses for a typical full-time undergraduate student:

-\ First year housing guaranteed to all new students who submit their housing deposit by May 1.

 Residents Commuters (living at home) Commuters (not living at home)

-Books and supplies 1,877 1,877 1,877
+Books and supplies 2,223

-Room only 3,804
+Room only 4,192

-Board only 2,722
+Board only 2,902

 Transportation

 Other expenses 1,500 1,500 1,500

 G6.
-Undergraduate Per-credit-hour charges:
+Undergraduate Per-credit-hour charges(tuition only):

 PRIVATE INSTITUTIONS:

-PUBLIC INSTITUTIONS: In-district: 152
+PUBLIC INSTITUTIONS: In-district: 163

-In-state (out-of-district):
+PUBLIC INSTITUTIONS In-state (out-of-district):

-Out-of-state: 750
+PUBLIC INSTITUTIONS Out-of-state: 803

 NONRESIDENT ALIENS: